teto/pymptcpanalyzer/CONTRIBUTING.md

 regardless of their package.

 In order to test while modifying mptcpanalyzer, you should install it like this:
-$ python3.5 setup.py develop --user
+$ python setup.py develop --user

 # How to upload it to pypy (for the forgetful maintainer)
-python3.5 setup.py sdist upload
+python setup.py sdist upload
 (test first the package locally pip install /path/toarchive.gz)